Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_3_Biological-Databases/README.md

 ## Welcome to the 3rd module of CM580A3 - Introduction to Quantitative Cell and Molecular Biology!

 In this module we will explore biological databases.
+What are they?
+How can we use them?
+How can they help us answer questions and develop new hypothesis?

 For Monday, please read the following paper:
 - [High Innate Immune Specificity Through Diversified C-Type Lectin-Like Domain Proteins In Invertebrates](https://pubmed.ncbi.nlm.nih.gov/26580547/)